AngelPodcast/SpaceNuker/README.md

 when the installation is downloaded, open it, **AND CHECK THE OPTION TO ADD TO PATH**, then continue the installation.

 # step 2:
+come back here (aka github) and download the file by clicking the code button > download zip file when the file is downloaded, extract it, and open the new extracted folder (aka the new folder)

+# step 3:
+open cmd prompt
+type `cd gyat`